nuxt/vue-meta/README.md

 # Examples

-To run the examples; clone this repository & run `cd examples && npm install` in the root directory, and then run `npm run start`.
-Head to http://localhost:8080.
+To run the examples locally; clone this repository and run `cd examples && yarn install` in the root directory, then run `yarn start`.
+Head to http://localhost:3000 or run with `HOST=0.0.0.0 PORT=8080 yarn start` to change host or port

-If you would like to help to develop vue-meta then run `npm install` both in the root and examples dir and run `npm run dev`
+If you would like to help to develop vue-meta then run `yarn install` both in the root and examples dir and run `yarn dev`